julianfaraway/rexamples/mixed/pulp.md

     `rstanarm`) allow less advanced users to skip these complications.

 9. Fitting Bayesian models is more likely to go wrong than GLMM models.
-    For our STAN model, there were insufficient iterations.
+    For our STAN model, there were perhaps insufficient iterations.
 We did get a warning that suggested the solution of more iterations.
     Some warnings remained but we knew that is was safe to ignore them.
     With the INLA model, the default prior led to some unbelievable results.
 It took some knowledge to know the solution was to use a more informative prior (and this would have been another solution to the STAN fitting problem.)
 There were less problems in using `lme4` although the bootstrapping does throw large numbers of warnings when the parameter estimate falls on the boundary.
 Again we had to know it was safe to let this pass.
 All this requires some expertise and